Natalie Talmadge: Marriage and children

 Talmadge married actor Buster Keaton on May 31, 1921, at her sister Norma's home in Bayside, Queens.
 She was Roman Catholic, but the marriage was performed as a civil ceremony.

 They had two sons: Joseph Talmadge Keaton and Robert Talmadge Keaton.
 The couple lived a lavish lifestyle in Beverly Hills, Natalie spending prodigious amounts of money on clothes.
 After the birth of their second son, she decided not to have any more children, resulting in the couple staying in separate rooms.
 Keaton accepted this, and they agreed that he should keep any affairs discreet.

 Late in the marriage, Keaton's career began to suffer after his contract with his brother-in-law Joseph M. Schenck was sold to Metro-Goldwyn-Mayer.
 After the couple's divorce was final on August 10, 1933, Talmadge changed their boys' names to "Talmadge".
-In June 1942, Robert and Joseph (now 18 and 20, respectively) made the name changes legal after their mother won a court petition.
+In June 1942, Robert and Joseph (then 18 and 20, respectively) made the name changes legal after their mother won a court petition.